RS-PYTHON/rs-server/docs/doc/users/architecture.md

 -   **Infrastructure**: The infrastructure is a portable, extensible and open-source platform orchestrated by Kubernetes.
-We can isolate two specific layout which are monitoring and security.
+We can isolate two specific layouts: monitoring and security.
 As a consequence, we can distinguish the following components:

     -   **Infrastructure core**